Our student support service provides a range of support options in further and higher education for students who are on the autism spectrum.

 How to pay for this support

 Our student support service is funded by Disability Student Allowance (DSA).
 This must be in place before we can offer our service, unless funding is available from other sources.
-Specialist mentoring costs £49 + £9.80 VAT per hour, and Study Assistant support £25 + £5 VAT per hour.
+Specialist mentoring costs £49 + £9.80 VAT per hour, specialist study skills tutoring costs £54.17 + £10.83 VAT, and study assistant support £25 + £5 VAT per hour.

 As all students' needs are different we suggest that you, or a representative, contact us to talk about what support is available and if our service can meet your needs.